guard/guard/README.md

 ### Show

-You can show the structure of the groups and their Guards with the `show` task:
+You can show the structure of the groups and their plugins with the `show` task:

 ```bash
 $ guard show